RevolutionAnalytics/RRO/README.txt

 under certain conditions.
 For information about Revolution R Open, visit mran.revolutionanalytics.com/open.

-Technical support for Revolution R Open is available from Revolution Analytics, with a paid subscription for "Revolution R Plus".
-For more information, visit www.revolutionanalytics.com/plus.

 --------------------------------------------------
 Revolution R Open is Free and Open Source Software